University Freshers - how to cope with isolation

 Teenagers from all over the country are about to start university and many will be moving to a strange town or city and leaving their support network of family and childhood friends behind.

-According to Dr Ian Drever, one of the Priory Group's specialists in anxiety and depression, the telltale signs of feelings of isolation and loneliness, are as follows:
+According to Dr Ian Drever, one of Priory's specialists in anxiety and depression, the telltale signs of feelings of isolation and loneliness, are as follows:

 Signs of isolation and loneliness